 The performance component of the Company's executive compensation program is designed to reward Company performance and consists of non-equity incentive compensation and restricted stock-based awards provided through the MIP and the RSUP (collectively, "Incentive Plans").
-The committee has designed the Incentive Plans to focus on specific annual and long-term Company financial, productivity and customer satisfaction performance goals.
+For plan year 2014, the committee designed the Incentive Plans to focus on specific annual and long-term Company financial, productivity and customer satisfaction performance goals.